epfl-ada/ada-2024-project-thefivedatawranglers/README.md

 We can also create a more sophisticated definition of experience based on the words used by the users and compare these two groups using various statistics.

+### Machine Learning - Applying knowledge about biases

+Finally, we want to examine how much the biases we have investigated influence users and how this knowledge can be applied in practice.
+To achieve this, we are developing a neural network that uses many features, including a large number of bias-related features, to predict whether a specific beer would be particularly appealing to a specific user.
+We are also placing special emphasis on the text data.

 ---

 ## Timeline